nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/web-api-setup.md

 # Creating a new Web API project
-In this chapter we will go over the steps for creating a new .NET Web API using the Minimal APIs feature.
+In this chapter we will go over the steps for creating a new ASP.NET Core Web API using the Minimal APIs feature.
 You can use this setup guide for all of the projects in this book.

 ## Instructions